arunbaalaajis/nlp-project-39/utils/Fusion_Experiment/README.md

 ```
 cp Fusion_main.py Fusion_model.py Fusion_run.py ../../baseline_code
 ```
-Note: All the preprocessing steps are the same and can use the original main.py file
+Note: All the preprocessing steps are the same as the baseline approach, and can be done using the original main.py file or the updated Fusion_main.py file.

 ## Training